mcaliman/mcaliman.github.io/_posts/javascript/2011-07-03-javascript-peter-paul-kock.md

 revision: 0
 ---

-> “If you have a procedure with ten parameters, you probably missed some.”
+> "If you have a procedure with ten parameters, you probably missed some."
 >
 > – Alan Perlis